angelosanramon/ansible-roles/prometheus/README.md

 An Ansible role to install Prometheus monitoring application.

 ### Requirements:
 * Ansible needs to be installed on the host running this playbook.
-Tested on version 2.9.11.

 ### Platform:
-* Tested on Centos 8 only
+* Centos 8
+* ClearLinux

+## Test-Kitchen Environment
+### Requirements for local test-kitchen environment:
+- Vagrant with plugins: vagrant-guests-clearlinux
+- Virtualbox

 ### Author:
 Angelo San Ramon